 What do I mean by a classic musical?
 Whenever I think of the classics, I tend to think of those from the Golden Age of musicals.
 I am a fan of the classic musicals and that says a lot about my tastes in musicals.
 The fact that I love musicals from the Golden Age really says a lot.

 The very first classic musical I ever loved was Sound of Music.
 It was a movie I saw when I was a kid.
 I have loved it ever since elementary school.
-It is my favorite of all the classic and the best Rodgers and Hammerstein musical in my opinion.
+It is my favorite of all the classics and the best Rodgers and Hammerstein musical in my opinion.
 I am drawn to its themes of music and family.
 It has this memorable score with songs like “My Favorite Things”, “Do Re Mi”, “Sound of Music”, “Climb Every Mountain” and “Edelweiss”.
 It is one of the most meaningful musicals of my life.
 It after all is a musical I have loved since elementary school and it still holds a special place in my heart.

 Another Rodgers and Hammerstein I love is South Pacific.
 It is a romantic story and is about the relationship between Emelie and Nellie.
 It has memorable songs like “Some Enchanted Evening”, “There is Nothing Like a Dame”, “This Nearly Was Mine” and “Younger Than Springtime”.
 It does deal with interracial marriage and does deal with racism.
 In the song, “You’ve Got to Be Carefully Taught”, it shows that racism is taught and it isn’t something we are born with.